james-jory/amazon-personalize-movielens-inference-demo/README.md

 ## Why

 The Amazon Personalize [sample notebooks](https://github.com/aws-samples/amazon-personalize-samples/tree/master/next_steps/workshops/POC_in_a_box) already do a great job of walking you through preparing and uploading the MovieLens dataset into Personalize and then training models, creating campaigns, and testing inference use-cases.
 The notebooks absolutely provide the best end-to-end experience.
-However, if you want to probe the Personalize campaigns created from the MovieLens dataset for focused and streamlined demos, these scripts may fit the bill.
+However, if you want to probe the Personalize campaigns created in the sample notebooks a little deeper to, say, evaluate the recommendations against historical interactions, these scripts may prove to be helpful.

 Since the Amazon Personalize console and raw API responses only include movie/item IDs, interpreting those responses against actual movie titles and user histories is painful.
-Hence, these bare metal scripts were developed.
+Hence, these scripts were developed.

 ## How